-Call Risk: the risk that an issuer may exercise its right to redeem a fixed income security earlier than expected (a call).
-Issuers may call outstanding securities prior to their maturity for a number of reasons (e.g., declining interest rates, changes in credit spreads and improvements in the issuer's credit quality).
-If an issuer calls a security that the Portfolio has invested in, the Portfolio may not recoup the full amount of its initial investment and may be forced to reinvest in lower-yielding securities, securities with greater credit risks or securities with other, less favorable features.
+Call Risk: the risk that an issuer may exercise its right to for a number of reasons (e.g., declining interest rates, changes in credit spreads and improvements in the issuer's credit quality).
+If an issuer calls a security that the Portfolio of its initial investment and may be forced to reinvest in lower-yielding securities, securities with greater credit risks or securities with other, less favorable features.

 Credit Risk: the risk that the Portfolio could lose money if the issuer or guarantor of a fixed income security, or the counterparty to a derivative contract, is unable or unwilling to meet its financial obligations.

 High Yield Risk: the risk that high yield securities and as "junk bonds") are subject to greater levels of credit, call and liquidity risks.
-High yield securities are considered primarily speculative with respect to the issuer's continuing ability to make principal and interest payments, and may be Market Risk: the risk that the value of securities owned by the Portfolio may go up or down, sometimes rapidly or unpredictably, due to factors affecting securities markets generally or particular industries.
+High yield securities are considered primarily speculative with respect to the issuer's continuing Market Risk: the risk that the value of securities owned by the Portfolio may go up or down, sometimes rapidly or unpredictably, due to factors affecting securities markets generally or particular industries.